I've decided to have another go at Suzy Jimmy Falls on

 on an old road trace.
 After about 100

-yards on the old road are some bearing trees designating the National Forest (wilderness) boundary, maybe 100 feet past this
+yards on the road are some bearing trees designating Richland Creek Wilderness boundary, about 100 feet past the boundary I leave the road on a faint trail.

 |